 Video: the footprint numbers for streaming videos vary too.
 Geroge Kamya’s fact check calculated 0.056-0.114kg CO2e per hour, contra 0.42kg CO2e by a study he cites and the 3.2kg CO2e established by the Shift Project.
 Video is a rapidly growing format and represents 20% of the total digital footprint.

 And that’s not all.
 Even though we listen no longer to music on plastic discs, streaming music has actually a worse footprint and is responsible for emitting 200-350 million kilograms of CO2e in the US alone.
-This firefox podcast estimates to emit in average 1,160 kilograms of carbon dioxide per 30-minute episode they produce.
+This podcast estimates to emit in average 1,160 kilograms of carbon dioxide per 30-minute episode they produce.
 Plus, think about mobile apps (1250kg CO2e for a year's phone usage at 1 hour per day) and web searches (0.2 grams of CO2e for each query).
+Downloading a file of 500 megabytes results in 0.61 kilos of CO2 emitted.
+For further reading, this book, guide and magazine are dedicated to the topic of web sustainability.

 As the internet use will unstoppably increase, we will hopefully also increase in energy efficiency and decrease the environmental impact of the web.
 In the meantime, what can users and creators of web services do about it?